-Is your computer secure?
-Is your anti-virus software up-to-date?
-Are you doing everything you can to protect your clients?
-Identity thieves continuously target tax professionals to steal taxpayer’s sensitive data.
-It is your responsibility to keep your clients safe.
-You can take simple security measures to ensure the safety of your computer and your business.
-TaxSlayer Pro offers a number of recommended security practices to help you counter potential threats that could harm your office.
+Identity thieves commonly target tax professionals to steal taxpayers’ sensitive data, making your work computer your greatest vulnerability.
+Fortunately, you can take simple security measures to ensure the safety of your computer, your business, and your clients.
+TaxSlayer Pro offers a number of recommended security practices in line with the IRS’s “Security Six” to help you counter potential threats that could harm your office.

 - Microsoft’s Windows Defender or Microsoft Security Essentials